CamStan/startech/README.md

 ### How do I get started? ###

-Information about how to clone and set up this project on your local machine  and how to become a contributor coming soon...
+The [starting](starting.md) file has information about how to clone and set up this project on your local machine  and how to become a contributor.

 ### Contributing ###

-For contributing and coding guildines when working on this project, see these [Guidelines](guidelines.md) Here is a list of [contributors](contributors.md) to this project.
+For contributing and coding guildines when working on this project, see these [Guidelines](guidelines.md).
+Here is a list of [contributors](contributors.md) to this project.
 Please add your name to this document when you become a contributor.

 ### Software Construction Process ###

 Talk about Agile/Scrum...

-### Tools and Configurations ###
+### Tools, Configurations, and Packages ###

-[Tools](tools.md) is a list of all the software, libraries, tools, and versions used on this project.
+[Tools](tools.md) is a list of all the software, libraries, tools, packages, and versions used on this project.
 Make sure you are using the same ones to avoid any compatability errors.